JonLiuFYI/pi_overkill/README.md

 ## Usage
 * Change the `const`s at the top of main.rs to the values you want.
-* Build this project.
-In the same directory as `Cargo.toml`, run `cargo build --release` in your terminal.
+* Build and run this project.
+In the same directory as `Cargo.toml`, use `cargo run --release` in your terminal.
-* Run it.
-Use `cargo run` any number of times and see what this program thinks pi is.
+* Rerun this any number of times and see what this program thinks pi is.

 ## License
 pi_overkill source code is licensed under GNU GPLv3+.
 See LICENSE.